 Then you can start a program which uses Monitor class and it will display the agent’s actions, capturing the images into a video file.

 To summarize, we discussed the two extra functionalities in an OpenAI Gym; Wrappers and Monitors.
-To solve complex real world problems in Deep Learning, grab this practical guide Deep Reinforcement Learning Hands-On today.
+To solve complex real world problems in Deep Learning, grab this practical guide Deep Reinforcement Learning Hands-On, Second Edition today.